vikas-movva/Obsidian/00 Kanban Board.md

 - [ ] CP214 Assignment 1 @{2022-10-06} @@{23:45}
 - [ ] Finish notes for [[04 Counting|Counting]]
 - [ ] Linear Regression Model from scratch
+- [ ] Book an appointment with academic advisor

 %% kanban:settings
 ```